-The Joint Venture approved an exploration budget for calendar 2019 of \$6.9 million, of which the Company's share was approximately \$4.1 million.
-The program consists of 35 line kilometers of ground geophysics program utilizing IP and 2,000 soil samples within the greater Chief Danny area.
-A further program of reconnaissance work is planned for the Hona and Eagle claims blocks to follow up stream sediment sampling work completed in 2017.
-The reconnaissance work will involve field mapping and sampling where an estimated 1,500 rock chip samples and 500 soil samples are planned to be collected.
-A 5,000 meter drilling program is planned for later in the exploration season after prospects have been advanced with soil sampling and geophysical surveys.
-The budget also includes funding to initiate a program of surface and groundwater characterization to support future permitting efforts.
+The Management Committee approved an exploration budget for calendar 2019 of \$6.9 million, of which the Company's share was approximately \$4.1 million.
+The program was completed in October 2019 below budget.
+The program included ground geophysics utilizing IP and soil samples within the greater Chief Danny area.
+A further program of reconnaissance work, drilling and airborne Versatile Time Domain Electromagnetics ("VTEM") survey was completed in the Hona and Eagle claims blocks to follow up stream sediment sampling work completed in 2017.
+Also included was soil sampling and ground geophysics work on the Triple Z target.
+The program drill tested targets adjacent to the Main Peak deposit, on the Hona claims and a target in the North Saddle area.
+The budget also included funding to initiate a program of surface and groundwater characterization to support future permitting efforts.
+The Company funded a total of \$4.1 million to the Joint Venture Company during calendar year 2019, which related to both the 2019 and 2018 exploration programs.